shallomkanyori/ALXprodev-Devops/Advanced_shell/README.md

 Use advanced text manipulation tools (jq, awk, sed) to extract specific data from the API response.

 ## Task 2
 Automate the retrieval of data for multiple Pokémon and store it in separate files.

+## Task 3
+Create a report that summarizes data for multiple Pokémon.